amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.1-draft.rst

   * [SU] `"Value`" [double]  total component concentration in units of molarity (moles/volume)
   * [SU] `"Free Ion Guess`" [double]  estimate of the free ion concentration for this solute; used to help convergence of the initial solution of the chemistry.
+  * [SU] `"Geochemical Condition`" [string]  name of a geochemical condition defined in Alquimia's chemistry engine input file or in the Chemistry block.

 The following boundary condition parameterizations are supported: